Workiva/over_react_codemod/README.md

 Once you've activated this package, you should be able to run whichever codemods you need via `pub global run`.

-## Dart 1 to Dart 2 Codemods
+## Dart 1 to Dart 2 Codemod

+This package provides a `dart2_upgrade` codemod that will modify existing over_react component code to be compatible with Dart 2 and the over_react builder.

 Depending on your needs, you may be able to upgrade directly from Dart 1 to Dart 2, or you may need to take an intermediary step and provide a version of your codebase that is both forwards- and backwards-compatible.

-This package provides three codemod executables:

-- `pub global run over_react_codemod:dart1_to_dart2`

-    Use this codemod if you want to migrate directly from Dart 1 compatibile code to Dart 2 compatible code and do not need to provide a version that is compatible with both.

-    _Still in progress; coming soon._
+Both of these options are supported by this codemod.

-- `pub global run over_react_codemod:dart1_to_dart1_and_dart2`
+- `pub global run over_react_codemod:dart2_upgrade --backwards-compat`

     Use this codemod to migrate your over_react code to a format that is both forwards-compatible with Dart 2 and backwards-compatible with Dart 1.

-- `pub global run over_react_codemod:dart1_and_dart2_to_dart2`
+- `pub global run over_react_codemod:dart2_upgrade`

-    Use this codemod to migrate over_react code that has previously been migrated via the `dart1_to_dart1_and_dart2` codemod to the form that is only compatible with Dart 2.
-In other words, use this when you're ready to drop Dart 1 support.
+    Use this codemod if you want to migrate to Dart 2 compatible code and do not need to maintain backwards-compatability with Dart 1.
+You can run this to immediately upgrade from Dart 1 to Dart 2, or you can run this on code that has already been run through this codemod with the `--backwards-compat` flag once you're ready to drop Dart 1 support.

-    _Still in progress; coming soon._

 For more information on the transition from Dart 1 to Dart 2 and how it affects over_react, check out the [over_react Dart 2 migration guide](over_react_dart2).